 From the AS2 (EDI) >> AS2 Configurations tab, click the plus button to configure a new AS2 connection and EDI map.

 - Name your new AS2 configuration something meaningful.

 - Example: TYLER FARMS-AS2 CONNECTOR.cer

-Enter an email address that should be notified in the event of a data transmission error.
+Enter an email address (required) that should be notified in the event of a data transmission error.
+The field will preload the email address of the user creating the new AS2 configuration, though it can be changed.
 This email address will only be contacted if a submitted EDI document fails our error validations.